ZeroDrift810/NELBOT/feature_setup.md

 1. first run `/game_channels configure notifier` with the fw channel, the amount of hours you would like snallabot to wait before reminding user to schedule their game, and an optional admin role for fw confirmations
 2. run `/game_channels notify` to start game channel management!
+3. [Optional] Want to save your game channels?
+Turn on snallabot logger! run `/logger configure` with the channel you want to output the game channel logs in.
+This might be noisy so be careful!

 Snallabot wil need create channel, edit channel, create message, and server member permissions to track game channels.